IBM/cloud-functions-workshops/101-workshop-nodejs/EXAM.md

 (x) correct

 [explanation]
-Triggers can be connected to the same action using separate rules.
+Multiple triggers can be connected to the same action using separate rules.
 [explanation]

 ### Exposing APIs from Actions